GruffGemini/topic_segmentation/README.md

 - [Optional] -p (preprocessing).
 Pass this argument to perform preprocessing on the input data.
 Preprocessing removes fillers and very short sentences from the dialogue.
 Can help if the data is noisy but can also drop potentially useful information.
 Disabled by default.
+- [Optional] -r (human_report).
+Specify a path to a human-readable segmentation report.
+- [Optional] -f (features).
+Use linguistic features for segmentation.
+Is is recommended to enable this option for better results.
+It is not recommended enabling preprocessing while using linguistic features.

 ## Internal usage